bluenote-1577/skani/README.md

 #./target/release/skani dist refs/e.coli-EC590.fasta refs/e.coli-K12.fasta
 ```

-#### Option 2 (Convenient): Pre-built linux statically compiled binary
+#### Option 2 (Convenient): Pre-built linux statically compiled executable

-We offer a pre-built statically compiled binary for 64-bit linux systems.
+We offer a pre-built statically compiled executable for 64-bit linux systems.
 That is, if you're on a linux 64-bit system, you can just download the binary and run it without installing anything.

 For using the latest version of skani: